 Frequently Asked Questions

-1. What is this lawsuit about?
+What is this lawsuit about?

 Plaintiff filed this lawsuit against iFIT alleging that iFIT manufactured and sold a variety of “smart” treadmills and other fitness equipment fitted with specialized touch screen consoles that provided features such as live workout streaming, interactive workouts, and more detailed workout tracking, and when iFIT pushed a mandatory software update onto these consoles, it caused, or may in the future cause, the failure of display consoles in certain iFIT products (the “alleged defect”). iFIT denies the allegations in the lawsuit.
 The Court has not decided who is right.

-2. What is a class action?
+What is a class action?

 In a class action lawsuit, one or more persons called plaintiffs sue on behalf of other persons that have similar legal claims.
 The people are a “Class” or “Class Members.”
 In this lawsuit, the people who sued are called the “Plaintiffs.”
 The company and people they are suing, iFIT Health and Fitness, Inc., is called the “Defendant.”
-One court resolves the issues for everyone in the Class, except for those people who choose to exclude themselves (opt out) from the Class.
+One court resolves the issues for everyone in the Class, except for those people who chose to exclude themselves (opt out) from the Class.

-3. Why is there a Settlement?
+Why is there a Settlement?

 The Court has not decided in favor of the Plaintiffs or the Defendant.
 Instead, both sides agreed to a Settlement to avoid the cost and risk of a trial.
 Class Members who submit a valid Claim Form will receive Settlement benefits.
 The Plaintiffs and Class Counsel believe the Settlement is best for the Class and represents a fair, reasonable and adequate resolution of the lawsuit.